What is HIIT vs LIIT (LISS)?

 High Intensity Interval Training (HIIT) vs Low Intensity interval training (LIIT) are two polar opposite ways of training, and they both provide different benefits to our body, but which one is better for fat loss?

 We are about to answer that for you.
 But before we do, we would like to discuss 2 energy systems that our body uses depending on the different exercises that we perform.

 What are the two energy systems?

 1) Aerobic energy system is an energy system that your body will mainly tap into if the exercise is low-to-moderate intensity for a lengthy period of time.
 Because it is for a lengthy period of time at a steady and manageable intensity, your body will be able to inhale and deliver oxygen to your muscles in time.
 A good example of a workout that would use an aerobic energy system, would be a 30-minute jog.
 This energy system mainly uses fats and carbs to fuel a workout.

-2) Anaerobic energy system – is an energy system that your body will tap into during a high intensity workout that is usually completed in a short period of time.
+2) Anaerobic energy system – is an energy system that your body will tap into during a high-intensity workout that is usually completed in a short period of time.
 During HIIT, your body cannot inhale and deliver the oxygen in time for your muscles to use, as you continue to exercise you will run out of breath much quicker and the lactic acid will build up in your muscles.
 When the lactic acid builds up in your muscles, you will begin to feel that ‘burning’ feeling prompting you to stop as your muscles become fatigued and cannot function properly.
-An example of an exercise during which anaerobic energy system is used, would be a 100/200m sprint.
-This energy system mainly uses carbs to fuel the exercise.
+An example of an exercise during which an anaerobic energy system is used would be a 100/200m sprint.
+This energy system mainly uses carbs to fuel exercise.

 What is High Intensity Interval Training (HIIT)?

 HIIT is a workout that is very high intensity and usually runs for a short period of time.
 Normally designed to get you breathless very quickly.
-Examples of high intensity workouts, 1 minute burpees as fast as you can or an 100/200m sprint.
+Examples of high-intensity workouts, 1-minute burpees as fast as you can or a 100/200m sprint.